Shonda Rhimes: Netflix deal

 On August 14, 2017, Netflix announced that it had entered into an exclusive multi-year development deal with Rhimes, under which all of her future productions will be Netflix Original series.
 The service had already purchased American streaming rights to past episodes of Grey's Anatomy and Scandal.
 Chief Content Officer Ted Sarandos described Rhimes as being a "true Netflixer at heart" since "she loves TV and films, she cares passionately about her work, and she delivers for her audience".
-The deal was considered to be a coup for Netflix due to Rhimes' prominence at ABC; it was also considered to be a counter toward the effort by Disney, ABC's parent company, to reduce the availability of their content on Netflix in favor of a planned subscription streaming service of their own.
+The deal was considered to be a coup for Netflix due to Rhimes's prominence at ABC; it was also considered to be a counter toward the effort by Disney, ABC's parent company, to reduce the availability of their content on Netflix in favor of a planned subscription streaming service of their own.

 As of October 2020, she was working on more than 12 projects for Netflix.
 In July 2021, Rhimes extended her deal with Netflix.
-The first production was Bridgerton, which was released in 2020 and became the most-watched series ever on the platform, leading to the production of three seasons by 2024.
+The first production was Bridgerton, which was released in 2020 and became the most-watched series ever on the platform, leading to the production of four seasons by 2026.
 In 2021, Rhimes produced the drama miniseries Inventing Anna.
 In April 2022, the production of Queen Charlotte: A Bridgerton Story conceived by Rhimes was announced, as a spin-off of Bridgerton.

 Rhimes won her first competitive Emmy Award at the 52nd Daytime Creative Arts & Lifestyle Emmy Awards, where she took home the Daytime Emmy Award for Outstanding Arts and Popular Culture Program for Black Barbie: A Documentary (2023).